freebasic/fbfrog/readme.txt

 - libzip: zip_source_free() vs. enumconst ZIP_SOURCE_FREE,
           zip_stat_index() vs. #define ZIP_STAT_INDEX

-- CPP relational BOPs shouldn't just be emitted as FB relational BOPs always, because the result values differ (1 vs. -1).
-This should only be done where a boolean check is done, but not if it's used in a math expression.
-  -> related to ! vs. not: "!defined" should be turned into "not defined" if
-     used in boolean context.
-  -> is_bool parameter to hFold(), which can be set to TRUE by callers for
-     iif/#if condition for example.
-  -> it's not clear whether AST should represent C or FB?
-     -> maybe have both C/FB relational/defined ops
+- astVersionsMatch() should allow matches also if version numbers are in different order, though currently that won't ever happen since versions are always merged in the same order

 - #include foo.h  ->  #include foo.bi, if foo.bi will be generated too
 - #include stdio.h -> #include crt/stdio.bi, for some known default headers
   (or perhaps let presets do this)
+- nested #includes should be frogAddFile()'d in their parent include file context, not in the toplevel file context, shouldn't they?

 - add pass to check all identifiers against FB keywords, and to check for dupdefs due to case insensitivity

-- astVersionsMatch() should allow matches also if version numbers are in different order, though currently that won't ever happen since versions are always merged in the same order

-- nested #includes should be frogAddFile()'d in their parent include file context, not in the toplevel file context, shouldn't they?

 - Comments given to a TK_ID that is a macro call and will be expanded should be given to first non-whitespace token from the expansion, for example: